Senior Academic – Years 7 to 11

 Year 7 – 8 Curriculum Outline

 EAL lessons take place in lieu of Modern Foreign Languages, where this is appropriate.
 All pupils are assessed on arrival, using the Common European Framework of Reference for language learning (CEFR) and work at a level appropriate for them.
-Pupils in year 7 and 8 primarily work on developing spoken communication, as well as broadening their range of grammar and vocabulary to support life and study at school
+Pupils in Year 7 and Year 8 primarily work on developing spoken communication, as well as broadening their range of grammar and vocabulary to support life and study at school

-We prepare pupils in years 7 and 8 for the Trinity College London Graded Examinations in Spoken English (GESE)
+We prepare pupils in Year 7 and Year 8 for the Trinity College London Graded Examinations in Spoken English (GESE)

-Trinity’s Graded Examinations in Spoken English provide a reliable and valid scheme of assessment through which learners and teachers can measure progress and development, whether for educational and vocational purposes or as a leisure activity.
+Trinity’s Graded Examinations in Spoken English provide a reliable and valid scheme of assessment through which pupils and teachers can measure progress and development, whether for educational and vocational purposes or as a leisure activity.

 This series of progressively graded exams is designed for speakers of languages other than English and sets realistic objectives in listening to and speaking with English speakers.
 The 12 grades provide a continuous measure of linguistic competence and take the learner from absolute beginner (Grade 1) to full mastery (Grade 12).